unfashionable/YichaoOU.github.io/tutorials/web_design/_posts/2016-06-22-jekyll-github-pages.md

 > https://git-scm.com/downloads

+Mac users just need to type `git` in your terminal and it will come up an installation box if you haven't installed `git`.

+Iterm is a good replacement terminal for Mac users.
+Please check out my other post about [iterm.]({% post_url 2016-06-25-iterm-setup %})

 ## <kbd> 3.
 Install Ruby </kbd>

+For MAC users, first install brew.
+Paste the following line to your Terminal:

+> /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-For MAC users, please install Ruby using the following command:
+Then, please install Ruby using the following command:

 >  $ brew install ruby